 Other Steinsdalsfossen Attributes

 Steinsdalsfossen looked to be a permanent year-round waterfall sourced by the Mykla Lake (Myklavatnet) way up in the highlands before feeding into Steinsdalselva (Steinsdals River).

 The river itself meandered through the valley Steinsdalen.

 That said, I had read that the falls could freeze over in the Winter.

-Since Julie and I only visited on a cloudy afternoon in June 2005, we didn’t get to see it lit up at night nor frozen over.
+Since Julie and I only visited on a cloudy afternoon in June 2005 and on a cloudy late morning in June 2019, we didn’t get to see it lit up at night nor frozen over.

 The nearest town to the falls is Norheimsund, which is about 3km east along Mv7 on the western shores of the Hardanger Fjord (Hardangerfjorden).